fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 #### Remarks

-Available in Internet Explorer before 11.
-This feature is not available inside web workers.
+This feature is not available in any of the supported engines.

 ***